deNBI/cloud-user-docs/wiki/portal/project_overview.md

 the "Show/Hide Member Names" button (as seen below).
 If the option is enabled, this is also indicated by a "(hidden)" next to "Full Name" in the header of the member table.

-Also by default, all project members are able to start machines as soon as the project resources are available.
+Also all project members are able to start machines as soon as the project resources are available.
+However, the startup of machines by participants of workshops who are not administrators is suspended by default.
 Administators of SimpleVM projects are able to prevent machines from being started by non-administrators or to allow this again after the restriction has been made.
 The "Allow/Prevent starting of machines" button can be used for this purpose.

 ![member_overview](img/show_hide_members.png)